devAlq/Package/README.md

 **Objectives**

-This project aims to facilitate and organizing **classes into package**, developing distinct classes for entities and system functionality, and incorporating methods to
+This project learn to facilitate and organizing **classes into package**, developing distinct classes for entities and system functionality, and incorporating methods to
 **execute operations** on student objects.
-Additionally, it offers a chance to enhance skills in **error handling** and **fundamental calculations**.

 **Concepts**